Thank you to Theia for sensitivity reading this chapter!

 “That’ll have to do.”
 I grabbed Will by the shoulders, giving her a small shake.
 “Will.
 Willow.
 You are going to clamp it down until we are home.
 Got it?”

 “I don’t give a shit.
 Five minutes.
 Think about, I don’t know, teddy bears.
 Five minutes and then you can fall apart.
 Okay?”
 I hated having to be so cruel to her, but it was that or leave her here, and the second was not an option.

 She raised her eyes to me, looking so small that it hurt.
 “You promise?” she whispered.

 I softened, despite myself.
 I was terrified.
 But so was she.
 “I promise.”

-I thought about Jaylie again.
+I thought about Jaylie again—fled in fear, back into the night, on her own again.
 I just wished I’d been able to keep mine.